Sticky rice in bamboo: Laos

 Sticky rice is ingrained in the national culinary heritage and figures in religious traditions of the Lao people.
 Since ancient time Lao people used sticky rice to prepare Khao Lam for both feasting and offering to monks.
-Today, Lao Khao Lam may be made with white or purple (Khao Kum) sticky rice mixed with coconut cream, beans, small pieces of taro or sweet potato.
-It can be consumed as a sweet or a festival and celebration food that is frequently served with Ping Kai, also known as Kai yang (a popular Lao grilled chicken).
+Today, Lao Khao Lam may be made with white or purple (khao kum) sticky rice mixed with coconut cream, beans, small pieces of taro or sweet potato.
+It can be consumed as a sweet or a festival and celebration food that is frequently served with Lao grilled chicken ping kai.
 Khao lam and Ping Kai are so popular they are sold on roadsides in Laos.

 Myanmar (Burma)

 Paung din (ပေါင်းတင်း) or kaukhnyin kyidauk (ကောက်ညှင်းကျည်တောက်) is another ready-to-eat portable form cooked in a segment of bamboo.
 When the bamboo is peeled off, a thin skin remains around the rice, and it also gives off a distinctive aroma.